-During July, 2014 the Company entered into a ten-year lease agreement to acquire certain mineral claims located 100 km northwest of Fairbanks, Alaska known as the Shorty Creek Project.
+During July, 2014 the Company entered into a renewable ten-year lease agreement to acquire certain mineral claims located 100 km northwest of Fairbanks, Alaska known as the Shorty Creek Project.
 The Company issued 750,000 common shares as consideration.
 The vendor will retain a 2% NSR and be responsible for the annual State of Alaska rents for the first five years after which the Company will be responsible.
 In 2014, additional claims were staked in the area of interest and the Company will be responsible for these annual State of Alaska rents.

 The property is located 4 kms to the south of the all-weather paved Elliott Highway and within the Livengood-Tolovana Mining District.
 Total recorded production from the district through 2007 is approximately 530,000 ounces of placer gold.
 The Shorty Creek target was originally identified as an antimony prospect in the 1970's.
-In 1972 Earth Resources drilled approximately 10-15 reverse circulation holes to a reported maximum depth of 500 feet to test the near surface potential for copper-molybdenum mineralization in the northern part of the property, referred to as hill1710.
+In 1972, Earth Resources drilled approximately 10-15 reverse circulation holes to a reported maximum depth of 500 feet to test the near surface potential for copper-molybdenum mineralization in the northern part of the property, referred to as Hill 1710.
 Limited information is available regarding results of this drilling.
 In the mid 1980's, soil sampling identified significant gold, copper and pathfinder elements associated with gold-copper porphyry mineralization.
 A limited drill program was completed by the Asarco-Fairbanks Exploration Joint Venture in 1989-1990 consisting of 6,843 feet in 20 holes; maximum hole depth was 500 feet.

 The presence of copper mineralization in conjunction with gold mineralization was noted at depth in most of the historic drill holes.
-Additional mapping confirmed the presence of quartz porphyry in the creek 30 metres below the depth of previous drilling.
+Additional mapping confirmed the presence of quartz porphyry in a creek 30 metres below the depth of previous drilling.

-In August 2014, the Company undertook a small ground geophysical and soil sampling survey on the property the results of which appear to have expanded the target area by another 500 metres to the southwest and 400 metres to the northeast in the area drilled by Asarco.
+In August 2014, the Company undertook a small ground geophysical and soil sampling survey on the property.
+The survey expanded the Hill 1710 target area by an additional 500 metres to the southwest and 400 metres to the northeast of the area drilled by Asarco.

-In addition it also highlighted another significant target area.
-2.5 km to the northwest of the copper - gold target, the presence of a strong chargeability anomaly coincident with strong copper values in soils (up to 669 ppm Cu) covering a 2,000 metre x 1,000 metre area was observed.
-Within the copper geochemical anomaly a strong molybdenum core is present, which covers a 1,000 metre by 800 metre area in the central portion of the chargeability anomaly.
+In addition, it highlighted another significant target 2.5 km northwest of Hill 1710.
+The target area is comprised of a strong chargeability anomaly coincident with high copper values in soils (up to 669 ppm Cu) covering a 2,000 metre x 1,000 metre area.
+The copper geochemical anomaly is coincident with a strong molybdenum in soil anomaly, which covers a 1,000 metre by 800 metre area in the central portion of the copper and chargeability anomaly.
 This represents another excellent drill target area.

-Several other strong magnetic highs have also been identified as a result of a review of the airborne geophysical survey and will require additional ground geophysics, geochemistry and further geological mapping to delineate other potential drill targets within this highly prospective property.
-Drill permits are currently in place.
+Several other strong magnetic highs were identified as a result of a review of the airborne geophysical survey and will require additional ground geophysics, geochemistry and geological mapping to delineate other potential drill targets within this highly prospective property.